 Now we all know that the basic crisis had been that prior to the evacuation all these troops had become trapped by the Germans in a pocket with their back to the channel, but that pocket still had munitions and most other things they required to fight and were effectively fighting.
 These supplies especially fuel (that they no longer required much of anyway) were shrinking.
 But paradoxically the big pocket kept becoming a ‘tougher nut to crack’.
 It required the troops to run out of stuff and that required a little time.
 Because they were trapped without the ability to dominate their space and out-range their enemies they were obviously staring at eventual defeat and that was only days away but they were a formidable force till the inevitable exhaustion of the artillery and then the total defeat and surrender that loomed.

-Blitzkrieg as a tactical method brought the trap about and Hitler had begun to grasp the method but he was far from the expert that were less than a handful anyway.
+Blitzkrieg as a tactical method brought the trap about and Hitler had begun to grasp the method but he was far from the expert who were just a handful anyway.
 But he did grasp that the Panzers were not to be used against hard points as this ‘pocket’ had become, rather the hard points were systematically avoided and left for the air force and artillery to attend to.
 The precious panzer units were required to be preserved and deployed for the job that only they could do.
 Thus on his orders these precious ‘few’ were transferred to launch an attack across the Somme and did so on 5th June.

 The myth that Hitler by not allowing the Panzer units to be used in a manner opposed to the principles of the new and effective doctrine and actually allowing the British to escape the trap in order to prepare a political position of rapprochement is to miss the big picture altogether.
 For Hitler his splendid air-force and the conventional artillery led forces of Army Group B could attend to those in the ‘trap’.
-He required the fast moving Panzers to do to the rest of France what they had just done on this front.
-They did just that!
+He required the fast moving Panzers to do to the rest of France what they had just done on this front; and they did just that!

 Hitler had ordered Panzer units; led by General Guderian to stop their advance, with the consequence being that despite heavy casualties as a result of mostly air and artillery attacks, this huge allied force was able to escape across the channel – even though they had to abandon their weapons and so forth.